zkemail/zk-email-verify/README.md

 ./6_...
 ```

 Note that there's no .zkeya file, only .zkeyb ... .zkeyk.
+Load into s3.

 You use [zkp.ts](https://github.com/personaelabs/heyanon/blob/main/lib/zkp.ts) to load into localforage.
 In the browser, to read off of localforage, you have to do:

 ```
 yarn install snarkjs@git+https://github.com/vb7401/snarkjs.git#53e86631b5e409e5bd30300611b495ca469503bc
 ```

+Change s3 address to your bucket.

+Put the email into ...*eml.
+Edit generate_input.json to import it.
+Manually copy paste the modulus in the resulting generated file into solidity verified mailserver keys.

 To do a non-chunked zkey for non-browser running,